 9. Use the Right Tools

-Alternatively, you can always build an in-house email marketing team of your own, or contract an agency to help with all the nitty gritty — from design to copy, analytics and building subscribers.
+You may want to consider building a small in-house email marketing team of your own, or contract an agency to help with all the nitty gritty — from design to copy, analytics and building subscribers.

 10. Make it Mobile Friendly

 You never know how or where your readers will open your email, so it’s important to cover all your bases.

 There’s nothing worse for user experience than not being able to open an email.